flutter/website/src/content/packages-and-plugins/developing-packages.md

 If you want to develop a package that calls into native APIs using Dart's FFI, you need to develop an FFI plugin package.

-Both FFI plugin packages and (non-FFI) plugin packages support bundling native code, but FFI plugin packages do not support method channels and do include method channel registration code.
+Both FFI plugin packages and non-FFI plugin packages support bundling native code.
+However, FFI plugin packages don't support method channels, but they _do_ support method channel registration code.
-If you want to implement a plugin that uses both method channels and FFI, use a (non-FFI) plugin.
-You can chose per platform to use an FFI or (non-FFI) plugin.
+To implement a plugin that uses both method channels _and_ FFI, use a non-FFI plugin.

-FFI plugin packages were introduced in Flutter 3.0, if you're targeting older Flutter versions, you can use a (non-FFI) plugin.
+Each platform can use either an FFI or non-FFI platform.

 ### Step 1: Create the package